Backpacking the Long Path

 Post Offices

-The Long Path passes by or near 21 Post Offices.
+The Long Path passes by or near 23 Post Offices.
 A list appears in the back of this chapter.
 Many long distance backpackers arrange a series of mail drops along the way by mailing food or supplies to themselves.
 This helps to lighten their load and allows the hiker to purchase his food in bulk and save money.
 The package should be addressed to the hiker c/o General Delivery with the words, “Hold for Hiker arriving on or about...” on the package.
 Post Offices are not obligated to hold these packages for more than 30 days, so if you are planning a long trip it will be useful to prepare these food drops ahead of time and have a friend or family member mail them to you as you hike.
 It’s a good idea not to seal these packages until they are ready to mail.
 Hikers usually find that they have packed too much food (or not enough) or have forgotten to include some useful piece of equipment.
 The Post Offices are usually open Monday through Friday from 8:00 AM to 5:00 PM and on Saturdays from 8:00 AM to noon.

 How to Use This Guide

-The sections listed here correspond to the sections in the Long Path Guide.
+The sections listed here correspond to the sections in the online Long Path Guide.
 The distances given are south to north.
 If camping is not allowed on a section that cannot be reasonably hiked in a day, directions are given to the nearest public accommodation (campground or motel).

 SECTION 1

-George Washington Bridge to Route 9W at Lamont-Doherty
+New York City to Route 9W at Lamont-Doherty

 Lean-tos